pedropb/machine-learning-nanodegree/classes/welcome-to-the-nano-degree/notes/what-is-machine-learning.md

 Example: assuming house prices are related to their square footage, estimate a house price given its square footage and 2 others houses prices, and square footage.

+# Logistic Regression

+We plot out data to a graph and each data-point.
+We then draw a line that best sepparate the two sets of points.
+This is also done using gradient descent.
+The error function is correlated to the misclassification and the proximity of points to the separation line.

+Example: students previous grade and test grade for acceptance at a college.
+Given the two grades of a sample student and a data-set, we have to plot the sample data onto the graph and check if it is inside the acceptance region or not.